NordicHPC/envkernel/README.md

 * `--user`: Install kernel into user directory.
 * `--sys-prefix`: Install to the current Python's `sys.prefix`.
 * `--prefix`: same as normal kernal install option.
-* `--display-name NAME`: Human-readable name
+* `--display-name NAME`: Human-readable name.
 * `--replace`: Replace existing kernel (Jupyter option, unsure what this means).
 * `--language`: What language to tag this kernel.

 These are envkernel-specific options:

 * `--python`: Python interperter to use when invoking inside the environment (default `python`).
-* `--kernel-cmd`: Space-separated kernel command to invoke inside the environment.
-The default one invokes the IPYthon kernel, but this could be used to invoke any other For example, `"R --slave -e 'IRkernel::main()' --args {connection_file}"` would use the ir kernel.
-(This should be automated more later, also if this is used then `--python` is not used).
+* `--kernel-cmd`: a string which is the kernel to start - space separated, no shell quoting, it will be split when saving.
+The default is `python -m ipykernel_launcher -f {connection_file}`, which is suitable for IPython.
+For example, to start an R kernel in the environment use `R --slave -e IRkernel::main() --args {connection_file}` as the value to this, being careful with quoting the spaces only once.
+To find what the strings should be, copy form some existing kernels.
+Perhaps we should make some shortcuts for main ones.